Before you decide to submit an Offer in Compromise (offer), you should be aware of several things:

-You’ll have to pay an application fee of $186 and make offer payments (based on the method you choose) with your offer submission, unless you meet certain low income guidelines, which are in the IRS OIC Booklet.
+You’ll have to pay an application fee of $186 and make offer payments (based on the method you choose) with your offer submission, unless you meet certain low-income guidelines, which are in the IRS OIC Booklet.

 The IRS usually has ten years from the date of assessment to collect a tax debt.
-However, filing an offer will extend the time the IRS has to collect all of your debt.
+However, filing an offer will extend the time the IRS has to collect all your debt.

 While the IRS generally puts other collection activities (such as a levy on your wages or bank account) on hold while your offer is pending, the IRS may still file a Notice of Federal Tax Lien to protect its lien interest in any property you own and to notify other creditors of that interest.
 You have the right to appeal any lien or levy collection actions.
 Please refer to the What are my Rights? section below.

 The IRS is required to explain how it calculates your ability to pay and how much it could potentially collect from you.
 You’ll receive correspondence and be able to contact the offer examiner or specialist assigned to you.

-If the IRS rejects your offer, you have the right to appeal the rejection, but must do so within 30 days of the date of the rejection letter.
+If the IRS rejects your offer, you have the right to appeal the rejection, but must do so within 30 days of the date of the IRS's rejection letter.
 To appeal a rejection, use IRS Form 13711, Request for Appeal of Offer in Compromise.